 We had made our way, with two children, across the country.
-I got to watch my two children go on their first airplane flight and it was just wonderful watching my three-year-old and the amazement that he had at everything.
+I got to watch my two children go on their first airplane flight.
+It was just wonderful watching my three-year-old and the amazement that he had at everything.
 It was heart-melting watching my wife entertain our daughter.

-Once we got through the craziness of taking two small children through the airport and dealing with the world of COVID.
-I got to sit there and reflect every day about how great it was to watch them play with their grandparents.
-I thought back a little bit to my own father as this year will be 10 years since he passed away.
+Once we got through the craziness of taking two small children through the airport (and dealing with the world of COVID,) I got to sit there and reflect every day about how great it was to watch them play with their grandparents.
+I thought back to my own father as this year will be 10 years since he passed away.

 As I grew up, it wasn’t an easy relationship with my dad, he was the stricter of my parents, my mom the loving doting mother, my father the gruff Chicago police officer.
 I certainly didn’t appreciate my dad then.
 It is funny how so many of his words have stuck with me through the years though.

 While I did get to see him play with my now 24-year-old daughter when she was little, I wasn’t in the right place in my life to really appreciate it.
 I was a parent in my early 20s and could barely keep my head above water.